 Solid paints, solid and semi solid stains are strongly preferred.
 Bright primary colors, pastels and clear stain finishes are not permitted as house body colors.
-Light value colors (e.g., white, off-white, cream) are not permitted for house body colors.
+Light value colors (e.g., white, off-white, cream) will be considered on a case-by-case basis.